-The ZFS filesystem is a first class citizen on FreeBSD.
-This not only means that it is possible to have root installed on ZFS, and the installer supports this out of the box, but it also means that a lot of the base system tools have been tightly integrated or build with support for ZFS.
-Running ZFS on FreeBSD is different from running ZFS on Linux.
-On FreeBSD you get more tools that can be used to investigate performance issues or other relevant issues with ZFS.
+Unlike on Linux, the ZFS filesystem is a first class citizen on FreeBSD.
+This not only means that it is possible to have root installed on ZFS, and the installer supports this out of the box, but it also means that a lot of the base system tools have been tightly integrated and build with support for ZFS.
+Running ZFS on FreeBSD is very different from running ZFS on Linux.
+On FreeBSD you get more tools that can be used to specifically investigate performance issues or other relevant issues with ZFS.

-Some of the features of ZFS are (taken from Wikipedia):
+Some of the great features of ZFS are:

 Of course, you also get all of these features when you run with ZFS on Linux.
 However, there is a big difference as no single Linux distribution comes even close to the level of integration with ZFS that FreeBSD has.

-Due to the tight integration with ZFS FreeBSD also supports boot environments.
-With boot environments you can install multiple versions of the core operating systems and choose which one to boot into.
-As such a boot environment is a bootable clone or snapshot of the working system.
-With boot environments you can perform bulletproof upgrades or changes to the system, you don't have to worry about breaking anything because you can always roll back.
+Due to the tight integration with ZFS, FreeBSD also supports boot environments.
+With boot environments you can install multiple versions of the core operating system and choose which one to boot into.
+As such, a boot environment is a bootable clone or snapshot of the working system.
+With boot environments you can perform bulletproof upgrades or changes to the system, you don't have to worry about breaking anything because you can always roll back and throw away.

 FreeBSD has the bectl utility that makes it easy to manage boot environments.

 FreeBSD uses the traditional BSD-style init.
 In the BSD-style init, there are no run-levels and